-Florida man to be fined $1.25 per robocall... all 96 million of them
+Florida Man to be fined $1.25 per robocall... all 96 million of them

 Record $120m penalty will be doled out by FCC for bonkers binge of junk dialing

-America's comms regulator, the FCC, will fine a Florida man $120m for flooding the country with nearly 100 million robocalls in three months.
+America's comms regulator, the FCC, will fine a Florida Man $120m for flooding the country with nearly 100 million robocalls in three months.

 The watchdog said that Adrian Abramovich of Miami ran a scheme that made more than a million calls a day – each with its caller ID information altered – with the aim of selling travel packages and condo timeshares.